 3. Bill of Lading (B/L)

-The Bill of Lading is the contract between the shipper and the ocean carrier.
-It serves as proof of shipment, a receipt for goods and a document of title.
-For most granite imports, a negotiable B/L is required for bank transactions.
-Ensure the description of goods on the B/L matches the commercial invoice exactly.
+The contract between shipper and ocean carrier.
+Serves as proof of shipment, receipt for goods and a document of title.
+The description of goods on the B/L must match the commercial invoice exactly.

 4. Certificate of Origin

-A Certificate of Origin (CoO) certifies that the granite was quarried and processed in India.
-It is issued by the Chamber of Commerce and is required by most importing countries for customs clearance and duty assessment.
-Some countries (particularly those with trade agreements with India) require a specific form of CoO (e.g., FORM A for GSP preferences).
+Certifies that the granite was quarried and processed in India.
+Required by most importing countries for customs clearance and duty assessment.
+Some countries with trade agreements with India require a specific form of CoO.

 | Document | When Required |